HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 {{ figure_markup(
   image="image-alt-missing.png",
   caption="Percentage of `img` missing `alt`.", description="A distribution chart of page images missing alt attributes.
-The median of missing alt attributes on images is 12.5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=986554040&format=interactive", sheets_gid="1161905146", sql_file="image-alt-stats.sql"
+The median of missing alt attributes on images is 12% on desktop and 13% on mobile sites.
+At the 10th and 25th percentiles it 0% on both, but above the median at 75th percentile it's 51% on desktop and 53% on mobile. finally, at the 75th percentile, it's 86% of images on desktop and 87% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSZxId5PPpTHp4835BI-rt4HqZVrhn1UiF0xcOrVUytVs6j262ZqFrY5e1FXZibAGDY6gWnZ0uG3WZC/pubchart?oid=986554040&format=interactive", sheets_gid="1161905146", sql_file="image-alt-stats.sql"